lockettnb/6502_logic_analyzer/Readme.md

     f803- 04

-PS... the code is from the first Meet-Me Conference Bridge which was developed on an Ohio Scientific computer.
+PS... the code is from the first Meet-Me Conference Bridge which was developed by NBTel on an Ohio Scientific computer.